 No authentically holistic vet would peddle these products nor would they take advantage of over-vaccinating our dogs.
 They also avoid commercial kibble and canned food.
 To read more about vaccinations, check out my articles Are Vaccines Really Safe? and Vets Cash in on Vaccines.
 I have tons of articles about food.

-Vet programs that teach conventional veterinary medicine are supported by most of these manufactures so vets are not taught about species appropriate diets.
+Vet programs teaching conventional veterinary medicine are supported by most of these manufacturers so vets are not taught about species appropriate diets.
 Poor diet contributes to a vast number of illnesses in our dogs.
 This is why I write about biologically appropriate raw diets.